John Wanamaker (1838-1922) - marketing pioneer - famously coined the phrase:

 - Look further than AdWords ROAS: Guarantee profitability by letting Omnia calculate optimal bids on product level based on actual purchase prices, supplier conditions, and logistical costs per product.

-- Base your bids on the search term: Implement the 5-level campagne structure and let our search term recognition tool automatically identify keywords and add them in AdWords.
+- Base your bids on the search term: Implement the 5-level campaign structure and let our search term recognition tool automatically identify keywords and add them in AdWords.

 - Include realtime price competitiveness: A product does not have a conversion rate.
 Only a products at a specific price point has a conversion rate.
 Use Pricewatch data to adjust your bids according to your current price versus your competitors.